Linux make Command with Examples

 make clean and ls Terminal Output

-After running ls again, the terminal shows that the object files and my_app have been removed.
+After running ls, the terminal shows that the object files and my_app have been removed.

 Run make in Debug Mode

 Run make in debug mode to print additional info about the compiling process.
-Execute make with the -d option to display the debugging output:
+For example, execute make with the -d option to display the debugging output:

 make -d